mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 _Please Note: The blueprint code does **not** use [Azure Active Directory V2 PowerShell module](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_5)_
 + [Install](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?)
 Azure Resource Manager PowerShell Module

-### 4.2 Deployment Steps
+### 4.2 Deployment Steps Overview
 > **Please Note**: At this time, this blueprint cannot be deployed using just the ARM template (azuredeploy.json).
 The solution must be deployed by executing the AzureDeploy.ps1 locally.

 1. Clone the solution on your local machine
-2. Navigate to azuredeploy.parameters.json on your local machine and fill in all parameter values for your deployment as defined in the [Configuration Values](#) section
+2. Navigate to _azuredeploy.parameters.json_ on your local machine and fill in all parameter values for your deployment as defined in the [Configure _azuredeploy.parameters.json_](#45-configure-azuredeploy.parameters.json) section
 3. Update the User Defined values in the AzureDeploy.ps1
 4. Execute AzureDeploy.ps1
 5. Grab a coffee and wait for deployment to finish.
 Deployment time can take anywhere between 1-2 hours.